The GRE requirement has been waived (and extended) for all engineering master’s applicants applying through Fall 2026!

 Scholarships and Fellowships

 Thanks to donations from our industry partners, educational programs, and private donors as well as matching funds from the Florida A&M University and the Florida State University foundations, the FAMU-FSU College of Engineering is able to offer a limited number of scholarships, fellowships and research awards to qualified engineering students from FAMU and FSU.
-For more information and to apply to scholarships, please visit the Scholarships and Fellowships webpage.

 External Fellowship Partners